SiRyiS/generic_socialMedia/README.md

 ```

 ## Usage
-1. Populate the database with sample data, run the following command:
+1. Populate the database with sample data by running the populate_data.py script:

     ```bash
     python populate_data.py